-As residential development taking takes place in Williamstown Township on previously farmed or forested land, we have a unique opportunity to advocate for enhanced use of trees in landscaping and retention of forested land.
-We will add a 12-acre demonstration forest area with interpretive signage to our Park to reduce our carbon footprint and provide the backdrop for public educational programs in integrating resilient trees to new and existing home landscapes.
-We will also run a a forest planting and care workshop for farmers interested in converting agricultural fields to forests and/or improving the productivity of existing forested land.
+As residential development takes place in Williamstown Township on previously farmed or forested land, we have a unique opportunity to advocate for enhanced use of trees in landscaping and retention of forested land.
+We will also conduct a forest planting and care workshop for farmers interested in converting agricultural fields to forests and/or improving the productivity of existing forested land.
 The 12-acre community park site, which was previously farmed, will serve as a location for the practicum component of workshops.
-Workshops will cover planting objectives/purposes, site and objectives appropriate species selection, source of plant materials, site preparation, post planting care of trees.
-We will involve experts from the nurseries, conservation districts, Michigan DNR, as well as landowners who have transitioned farm fields to tree covered parcels.
+Workshops will cover planting objectives/purposes, site and species selection, source of plant materials, site preparation, and care of trees.
+We will involve experts including existing and retired MSU natural resource professors, retired DNR interpretive specialists, a landscape architect/nursery owner, as well as landowners who have transitioned farm fields to tree covered parcels.

 Project Outcome and Impacts

-Outcomes

 Major outcomes of the project will occur over many years.
-They are: (1) establishing the Park Forest to sequester and store carbon and provide passive recreational and educational opportunites, (2) increasing use of native trees in landscaping, ,

-(3) engaging youth in tree planting projects and (4) increasing the quantity, quality, and productivity of forested land.
+They are: (1) establishing a Park Forest to sequester and store carbon and provide passive recreational and educational opportunities, (2) increasing use of native trees in landscaping, (3) engaging youth in tree planting projects and (4) increasing the quantity, quality, and productivity of forested land.

 Beneficiaries of the new Park Forest and educational programing

-Many persons among both current and future generations, not limited to township residents, will benefit from visiting the forest when it is established and from the demonstration and educational workshops. carbon storage

-First, the parks aesthetics and recreational values will be enhanced.
+Many persons among both current and future generations, not limited to township residents, will benefit from visiting the forest when it is established and from the demonstration and educational workshops.
+Of course, the tree planting will also benefit the planet by contributing to the township’s emphasis on carbon storage, reducing pollution, providing oxygen, and mitigating climate change.
+The parks aesthetics and recreational values will be enhanced.
 The forest will be inviting and well suited for passive recreational (e.g., hiking, birding).
 It has been shown that trees promote social interaction and a sense of community.
 The demonstrations, interpretation and educational programs will encourage persons to support and engage in tree planting on public land and their own property.
 This will make the community a more appealing place to live.
-More farmers may invest in including tree productionthe production of trees..
-Of course, the tree planting will also benefit the planet by contributing to the townships emphasis on sequestering and storing carbon in trees, reducing pollution, providing oxygen, and mitigating climate change.
+More owners of farmland may engage in the production of trees.

 Connection and Contribution to Michigan Forest Action Plan

 The purpose and plan of the Williamstown Community Forest is consistent with many of the priorities identified in the Action Plan.
 (1) We will be planting to create a species diverse forest.
 (2) We will increase forest canopy and educate visitors about the importance of forest canopies.
 (3) We are planting to sequester carbon which according to the Action Plan is most significant for 30-60 years old trees and will utilize this as an opportunity to educate about the importance of reducing carbon released into the atmosphere.
-(4) We will be establishing a young forest which are declining statewide.
+(4) We will be establishing a young forest which are according to available data declining statewide.
 (5) We are planting species that are better able to survive climate extremes.
 (6) We will employ and demonstrate prescribed burns in some areas of the forest to control invasive species and achieve forest plan objectives.
-This will be coordinated with the prescribed burns in the Park’s prairie.
+This will be coordinated with the prescribed burns conducted in the Park’s prairie.

 Project Implementation and Timeline

-Establishment of the Williamstown Community Park Demonstration Forest